 Delinquencies are another important indicator of potential future credit performance.
 When a Private Education Loan or Personal Loan reaches 120 days delinquent, it is charged against the allowance for loan losses.
 Charge-off data provides relevant information with respect to the actual performance of a loan portfolio over time.
 Management focuses on delinquencies as well as the progression of loans from early to late stage delinquency as a key metric in estimating the allowance for loan losses and tailoring its future collections strategies.
-Since the Spin-Off, the Bank has been responsible for collecting all delinquent Private Education Loans and, until late 2015, all charged-off loans were sold to a third-party.
-In November 2015, we began to retain and collect on a portion of our charged-off loans using our own collection personnel.
-The levels of delinquencies since the Spin-Off have been additionally affected somewhat by these changes in collection approach.
-We now manage our charged-off loans through a mix of in-house collectors, third-party collectors and third-party sales.
+We manage our charged-off loans through a mix of in-house collectors, third-party collectors and to third-parties.